AMSI bypass

 results := evasion.ApplyAll([]evasion.Technique{

-etw.All(), // blinds ETW too
+etw.All(), // then blind ETW

 }, caller)

-OPSEC & Detection
+OPSEC & detection

 ArtefactWhere defenders look

-NtProtectVirtualMemory(amsi.dll, RWX)ETW TI EVENT_TI_NTPROTECTsingle highest-leverage signal
+NtProtectVirtualMemory(amsi.dll, RWX)ETW TI EVENT_TI_NTPROTECThighest-leverage signal

 Process loaded amsi.dll but never calls back to providerETW provider event volume per process